chaunceygardiner/purple-proxy/README.md

 ### Json Specification
 See the PurpleAir spec for the json.
 In addition to that spec, the proxy adds `_avg` fields for devices with two sensors.

+## Important Instruction for those Upgrading from Version 1 to 2.

+You must run the following command if you are upgrading.
+It add a `gas_680` coulumn to the `Reading` table which is present on
+PurpleAir Flex models (you must run this command even if you don't have a PurpleAir Flex):

+`echo "ALTER TABLE Reading ADD COLUMN gas_680 REAL" | sudo sqlite3 /home/purpleproxy/archive/purpleproxy.sdb`

 ## Installation Instructions

 Note: Tested under Debian and Raspbian.
 For other platorms,